Diane Saber – Curriculum Vitae

-Diane Saber is an environmental microbiologist, scientist and project manager with over 30 years of experience in executing and managing a wide range of individual and collaborative projects in the areas of waste to energy systems and hazardous waste treatment.
+Diane Saber is a Director of Research, Project Manager and Scientist (microbiologist) in the areas of Renewable Natural Gas (RNG) and environmental science, primarily for the energy industry worldwide.
+She has over 30 years of experience in constructing, executing and managing a wide range of individual and multi-corporation collaborative research projects in the areas of waste to energy systems and hazardous waste treatment.

-The past 20 years have been devoted to research and projects special to the natural gas industry; the past 9 years have been focused on pipeline quality renewable natural gas (biomethane) for introduction to the pipeline grid, and for vehicle fuel use.
+The past 25 years have been devoted to research and projects specifically for the natural gas industry; the past 15 years have been focused on pipeline quality RNG for introduction to the pipeline grid, vehicle fuel applications or other uses.

 Post-Doctoral Fellow, Yale University, New Haven, CT

 M.B.A. minus thesis, Fairleigh Dickinson University, Rutherford, New Jersey

 B.A., cum laude, Biology, Macalester College, St. Paul, Minnesota

 Biodeterioration of Pentachlorophenol, #4713340

 The Coalition for Renewable Natural Gas

 Dr. Saber is the founder of REEthink, Inc, a high talent research and consulting company devoted to renewable energy and environmental issues specific to the natural gas industry.
 REEthink was founded in July, 2010.

 Dr. Saber was previously the Director of the Environmental Science & Forensic Chemistry Center at the Gas Technology Institute (GTI), where she managed up to 24 staff members, including 7 Ph.D. level scientists.
 Her responsibility was oversight of staff, research, budgets, project execution and marketing for this Center focused in two areas: 1) service orientated projects, and, 2) applied research.
 She was at GTI for over 16 years.